jantman/biweeklybudget/README.rst

 There are acceptance tests, which use a real MySQL DB (see the connection string in ``tox.ini`` and ``conftest.py``) and a real Flask HTTP server, and selenium.
 Run them via the ``acceptance`` tox environment.

-The acceptance tests connect to a local MySQL database using a connection string specified by the ``MYSQL_CONNSTRING`` environment variable, or defaulting to a DB name and user/password that can be seen in ``conftest.py``.
+The acceptance tests connect to a local MySQL database using a connection string specified by the ``DB_CONNSTRING`` environment variable, or defaulting to a DB name and user/password that can be seen in ``conftest.py``.
 Once connected, the tests will drop all tables in the test DB, re-create all models/tables, and then load sample data.
 After the DB is initialized, tests will run the local Flask app on a random port, and run Selenium backed by PhantomJS.

 If you want to run the acceptance tests without dumping and refreshing the test database, export the ``NO_REFRESH_DB`` environment variable.